Afonso-santos/CTF/picoCTF/Beginner_picoMini_2022/Glitch_Cat_Completed/README.md

   </details>

-   2. Open the python 3.
-Paste the previous hex String.
+   2. Open the python 3, in trminal .
+Paste the previous hex String, to uncrtypted.

    <details>
      <summary> Flag </summary>